MarieBichette/XVOF/README.md

 - Linear elasticity and perfect plasticity is implemented
 - **No** viscous plasticity is considered

+For the equation of state, an external library C can be used in order to reduce computation time (faster operations + parallel computation).
+This library is computed using cmake and translated to a python module using SWIG.
+See below for how to use it.

 ###### Failure models
 Two rupture models are available :